 The aggregate hardness also plays a role in drilling through slabs.
 The diamond core bit must possess the required strength to handle the surface of the slab.
 The diamond bit should match the resistance presented by the aggregate hardness of the slab.

 Concrete floors represent a common application of core drilling.
 Most basements or law-laying surfaces rely on concrete to provide the foundation.
-Unless the engineers designed the project to accommodate a requirement such as drainage, then you’ll need to employ core drilling to amend previous designs.
+Unless the engineers designed the project to accommodate a requirement such as a drainage, then you’ll need to employ core drilling to amend previous designs then you’ll need to drill into the foundation for drainage.

 Common uses for concrete floor drilling include: